Weather information

 Follow us on social for continued safety information and weather preparedness

-We issue ongoing service restoration updates to the media, on our outage map, Facebook and Twitter pages.
+We issue ongoing service restoration updates to the media, Facebook and Twitter pages.
+To view current electric outages, visit our outage map.

 News